×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Sendai, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Sendai to find one that suits your lifestyle and needs.
 Some popular areas include Aoba Ward for its shopping and nightlife, and Miyagino Ward for its quieter, more residential feel.
 Once you have an idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and Athome are popular for house hunting in Japan, and they often have listings in English.
 You can also use a real estate agent to help you find a place.
 When you find a property you're interested in, you'll need to contact the landlord or real estate agent to arrange a viewing.
 If you decide to proceed with the rental, you'll typically need to provide several documents, including proof of income and a copy of your residence card.
 In Japan, it's common to pay a deposit and key money (a non-refundable payment to the landlord) when you sign the lease.
 You'll also need to pay the first month's rent upfront.
 Finally, once the lease is signed and the payments are made, you can move into your new home in Sendai.
 Remember to set up utilities like electricity, gas, and internet, as these are usually not included in the rent.
-Keep in mind that finding a place to live in Japan can be challenging if you don't speak Japanese, so you may want to consider hiring a translator or using a real estate agency that caters to foreigners," explained one expat living in Sendai, Japan.
+Keep in mind that finding a place to live in Japan can be challenging if you don't speak Japanese, so you may want to consider hiring a translator or using a real estate agency that caters to foreigners," wrote a member in Sendai.

 What is a typical expat home or apartment like in Sendai?

 "A typical expat home or apartment in Sendai, is usually a modern, compact space that is designed with a blend of traditional Japanese aesthetics and contemporary style.
 The living area is often minimalistic, with a low table and cushions for seating, reflecting the Japanese culture of simplicity and functionality.
 The kitchen is typically small but equipped with essential appliances like a refrigerator, stove, and microwave.
 The bedroom might feature a traditional Japanese futon that can be folded and stored away during the day to maximize space.
 Alternatively, it could have a western-style bed.
 The bathroom usually includes a high-tech toilet with multiple functions, a common feature in Japanese homes.
 Many apartments also have a small balcony for drying clothes, as dryers are not commonly used in Japan.
 The apartment may also include a genkan, a traditional Japanese entryway where shoes are removed before entering the home.
 Despite the compact size, these homes are designed to be efficient and comfortable, with storage solutions integrated into the design.
 They are often located in convenient areas close to public transportation, supermarkets, and restaurants.
 In terms of decor, expats often add personal touches to make the space feel like home, but overall, the design leans towards minimalism, in line with Japanese aesthetics.
 The homes are also typically well-insulated and equipped with air conditioning and heating systems to handle Sendai's cold winters and hot summers.
 While some expats may opt for larger, more western-style homes, these are less common and tend to be more expensive.
-Most expats in Sendai live in apartments or small houses that reflect the typical Japanese lifestyle," commented one expat who made the move to Sendai.
+Most expats in Sendai live in apartments or small houses that reflect the typical Japanese lifestyle," remarked one expat living in Sendai, Japan.

 What is the average cost of housing in Sendai?